Top 50 Popular Job Interview Questions

 During an interview, the questions asked should all address only your ability to perform the job.
 You are not obliged to discuss or disclose anything else.

+Take the time to say thank you.
 Be sure to follow up with a thank you note after your interview.
-This gives you the opportunity to reiterate both your interest in the job and some of your most pertinent qualifications.
 By expressing your appreciation for the interviewer’s time and consideration in a timely manner (you should get an email out within 24 hours), you will reinforce the excellent impression you made during your interview.